“Ring Around the Collar”

 So Where is God Anyway?

-So, then, we all wanted to know, where is God in the middle of this pandemic?
+We all wanted to know, where is God in the middle of this pandemic?
 Just what is God doing to fix it?
 Just when is God going to put this virus in the ground where it belongs and show the world who’s boss?
 How can God let this go on and on while people are sick and dying?
 How can God stay quiet as more and more people are thinking that God doesn’t even care what’s happening?

-maxresdefault 400 pxWell, of course, my friends all looked to me for answers since I’m the one that “wears the collar.”
+maxresdefault 400 pxWell, of course, my friends all looked to me for answers since I’m the one who “wears the collar.”
 And I looked back at them and said the same thing I’ve often said to my brother-in-law, Joe – “Beats me – that’s God’s stuff!”
 Now, before you scoff, thinking that’s a cop-out, let me explain what I call “God’s stuff.”
 It’s kind of like all the toys on the top shelf of the closet in the heavenly mansion.

 They are the type of toys that we don’t know what to do with or how to make them work.
 They are also the ones that if we did figure out how to play with them, we’d probably start to burn up.
 That’s because they do things we can’t even imagine, much less can we understand.